 - Paper including envelopes, office paper, newspapers, magazines

-- Aluminium and steel tin cans, foil (scrunched)
+- Household metals including aerosols, aluminium and steel tin cans, foil (scrunched)

 - Rigid plastics such as soft drink bottles, milk and detergent bottles, biscuit trays, margarine tubs, ice cream tubs

 Do rinse items going into your recycling bin, but you don't need to clean them thoroughly as recycling companies clean everything anyway.

 Do not put in your recycling bin

 - Plastic bags, soft plastics like chip packets, snack wrappers, produce bags